 Instructions

-- In a large skillet, heat the olive oil (or bacon fat) over medium heat.
-Add the onion and jalapeño (if using) and cook, stirring occasionally, until softened and lightly golden, 4–5 minutes.
+- In a large skillet, heat the 2 tablespoons vegetable oil or bacon fat over medium heat.
+Add the chopped ½ cup yellow onion and 1 jalapeño (if using) and cook, stirring occasionally, until softened and lightly golden, 4–5 minutes.

-- Stir in the garlic and cook for 30 seconds, just until fragrant.
-Add the cumin, chili powder, and smoked paprika.
+- Stir in the minced 3 cloves fresh garlic and cook for 30 seconds, just until fragrant.
+Add the 1 teaspoon ground cumin, 1 teaspoon chili powder, and ½ teaspoon smoked paprika.
 Cook another 1 minute, stirring constantly, to toast the spices.

-- Stir in the drained black beans and about ½ cup of the reserved bean liquid.
+- Stir in the drained 2 (15-ounce) cans black beans and about ½ cup of the reserved bean liquid.
 Bring to a gentle simmer.

 - Using a potato masher or the back of a large spoon, mash the beans in the skillet until thick and creamy, leaving some beans whole if you like a chunkier texture.
 Add more reserved liquid, a splash at a time, until the beans are the consistency you want.

-- Stir in the salt, pepper, 1 tablespoon lime juice, and cilantro.
+- Stir in the 1/2 teaspoon coarse kosher salt, ¼ teaspoon freshly ground black pepper, 1-2 tablespoons fresh lime juice, and chopped 2-3 tablespoons chopped fresh cilantro, if desired.
 Do a quick taste test and adjust the seasoning, add more salt, lime, or spices as needed.
 If the beans are too thick, stir in a bit more liquid; if too thin, keep cooking over medium-low heat, stirring often, until thickened.

 - Before serving, top with crumbled queso fresco and any additional toppings you like, and serve warm as a dip, side dish, or filling for tacos, burritos, quesadillas, or bowls.